mwierzchowski/mono-deploy/tfstate/README.md

 # tfstate
-This directory contains a one-time Terraform configuration used to create the Azure resources required to store all Terraform state files for the project.
+This directory contains a one-time Terraform configuration used to create the Azure resources required to store all Terraform state files for the project and run GHA workflows.

 ## Prerequisites
 1. You must have Azure CLI and Terraform installed.
 Use tools like Brew.